Abdulghani-Alhamwi/DVLD/README.md

 * Inconsistent driver records
 * Poor responsiveness when tables contain large numbers of records

-The project addresses these problems by combining a connected domain model, centralized business rules, structured data access, and controlled record loading.
+The project addresses these challenges by combining a connected domain model, centralized business rules, structured data access, and controlled record loading.

 ---